wssmith/EmbeddedButton/README.md

 # EmbeddedButton
-Simple button press implementation for Arduino with flexible handlers and debouncing
+Simple button press implementation for Arduino with flexible handlers and non-blocking debounce